-where qx,y , the number of turns, is an integer which may be positive or negative.
+where qx,y , the number of turns, is an integer that may be positive or negative.

 Phase unwrapping

 Phase unwrapping is the restoration of the original phase values of an image, given the observed wrapped values.
-While, theoretically, this problem can easy be solved, this is not the case for “experimental” wrapped phases.
+While, theoretically, this problem can be easily solved, this is not the case for ‘experimental’ wrapped phases.
 Indeed, when a complex object is measured, abrupt and irregular changes in the measured surface may result in local shadows.

 With the use of computer-generated fringe patterns, however, the phase in the projected fringe pattern can be easily programmed.
-Therefore, temporal phase unwrapping technique can be used for recovered phase maps [53-55].
-Temporal phase combines phase shifting with a change in fringe pitch (change in wavelength or distance between fringes).
-The strength of the method is that problem with phase rolling never occurs and that it results in an absolute phase measurement.
+Therefore, temporal phase unwrapping techniques can be used for recovered phase maps [53]-[55].
+The temporal phase combines phase shifting with a change in fringe pitch (change in wavelength or distance between fringes).
+The strength of the method is that the problem with phase rolling never occurs and that it results in an absolute phase measurement.

 Temporal phase unwrapping offers several potential advantages over the spatial method [56]:

-errors do not propagate to the whole phase map;
+errors do not propagate to the whole phase map

-fringe order errors can be easily detected and filtered out ‘‘a posteriori’’ since they are multiples of 2π;
+fringe order errors can be easily detected and filtered out ‘a posteriori’ since they are multiples of 2π

-they do not require user intervention to indicate specimen edges or to provide the phase value at a point;
+it does not require user intervention to indicate specimen edges or to provide the phase value at a particular point

-they are very fast and do not require additional memory;
+it is very fast and does not require additional memory

 the implementation is extremely simple.

-However, temporal phase unwrapping has the defect of working well only with the hypothesis of static objects.
-In other words, throughout the process it is critical that the measured quantities be temporal invariance.
+However, temporal phase unwrapping has the disadvantage of working well only with the hypothesis of static objects.
+In other words, throughout the process, it is critical that the measured quantities be of temporal invariance.